 For federal tax purposes, bonus depreciation has applied at various times.
 Most recently bonus depreciation of 50% applied to new equipment placed in service in 2012 through 2017.
-The percentage is reduced to 40% in 2018 and 30% in 2019.
+The percentage is reduced to 40% in 2018, and 30% in 2019.
 The amount of the bonus depreciation is subtracted from the basis of the property in computing the depreciation deduction for all years.
 For Minnesota tax purposes, 80% of the bonus depreciation is added back to taxable income in the first year, with that amount subtracted in equal parts over the next five years.

 A depreciation deduction was part of the original Minnesota income tax enacted in 1933.
-Accelerated depreciation was first allowed through administrative practice by the federal government in 1946 and by law in 1954.
-Minnesota first enacted an accelerated depreciation provision in 1959.
-In 1987 Minnesota adopted MACRS that had been enacted as part of the federal Tax Reform Act of 1986.
-A 30% bonus depreciation option was enacted federally in 2002 and in 2003 it was extended and the percentage was increased to 50%.
-Bonus depreciation has been extended federally several times, most recently in 2015.
-Minnesota adopted the federal bonus depreciation provisions and, at the same time, enacted the addition for 80% of the bonus depreciation in the first year and the subtraction of that amount in equal parts over the following five years.
+Accelerated depreciation was first allowed through administrative practice by the federal government in 1946.
+A 30% bonus depreciation option was enacted federally in 2002 and was extended and modified several times.
+The percentage was increased to 50% and then 100% in 2017 for property placed in service after September 27, 2017 and before tax year 2023.
+The percentage will be reduced gradually to zero in tax years 2023 through 2026.
+Minnesota requires the addition for 80% of the bonus depreciation in the first year and the subtraction of that amount in equal parts over the following five years.

-Fiscal Year 2018 2019 2020 2021 State General Fund \$74,500,000 \$66,700,000 \$13,500,000 \$10,200,000
+Fiscal Year 2020 2021 2022 2023 State General Fund \$37,500,000 \$52,000,000 \$66,600,000 \$90,000,000